Eagle, Colorado

-The Town of Eagle is the Statutory Town that is the county seat of Eagle County, Colorado, United States.
-The town population was 7,511 at the 2020 United States Census, a +15.41% increase since the 2010 United States Census.
+Eagle is the home rule municipality that is the county seat of Eagle County, Colorado, United States.
+The town population was 7,511 at the 2020 United States census, a +15.41% increase since the 2010 census.
 Eagle is the part of the Edwards, CO Micropolitan Statistical Area.

 The town has an extensive trail system for mountain biking, hiking and trail running.

 History

 A post office called Eagle has been in operation since 1891.
 The town takes its name from Eagle County, which itself takes its name from the Eagle River.
 Eagle was incorporated in 1905.

 Geography

 Eagle is located west of the center of Eagle County in the valley of the Eagle River, a west-flowing tributary of the Colorado River.
 The town limits extend southward up the valley of Brush Creek.
 U.S. Route 6 passes through the center of town, and Interstate 70 passes through the northern side, with access from Exit 147.
 Vail is 30 mi to the east, and Glenwood Springs is 31 mi to the west.

-At the 2020 United States Census, the town had a total area of 14.663 km2 including 0.052 km2 of water.
+At the 2020 United States census, the town had a total area of 14.663 km2 including 0.052 km2 of water.